 Thank you for choosing the University of Missouri Veterinary Health Center.
-The clinicians, students and technician of the Neurology and Neurosurgery Service are dedicated to providing exceptional care for your pet.
+The clinicians, students and technicians of the Neurology and Neurosurgery Service are dedicated to providing exceptional care for your pet.

 We are dedicated to improving our patients’ lives and providing excellent customer service.
 We hope the following information will make your upcoming appointment go smoothly.